KPKanimator/MongoDb-repo/README.md

 - [CRUD](exercises/01_basic-mongo-queries.md):  Basic **Create**, **Read**, **Update** and **Delete** operations with a focus on getting you accustomed to a new style of writing queries.

+- [Intermediate Querying](exercises/02_intermediate-mongo-queries.md):  Exercises that will walk you through more advanced use cases for **Read** operations.

 ### Using MongoDB and C#